Volkswagen Beetle (A5): Xbox special edition

 In January 2013, an official Xbox special edition was released.
-It uses the straight-five 2.5 L (170 hp) and comes in three different colors: Black, White and Silver all of them with the characteristic Xbox colors, panoramic sunroof, rear spoiler and 18" rims.
+It uses the straight-five 2.5 L (170 hp) and was offered in three different colors: Black, White and Silver, all of them with the characteristic Xbox colors, panoramic sunroof, rear spoiler and 18" rims.
 This special edition was available only for the Mexican market.

 GSR Limited Edition

 In February 2013 at the Chicago Auto Show, Volkswagen introduced the Beetle GSR Limited Edition.
-It is painted in yellow and black and only 3,500 will be produced, half of which will be sold in the United States, the other half in Europe.
+It is painted in yellow and black and only 3,500 were produced, half of which were sold in the United States, the other half in Europe.
 This special edition is modelled after the original 1973 special edition Super Beetle dubbed the GSR or, Gelb Schwarz Renner, Yellow Black Racer in English.
 It was also the only Volkswagen that was offered with a factory boost gauge.
-The new GSR comes with Volkswagen's new 2.0l turbo four cylinder, this time making an extra 10 horsepower for a total of 210 hp.
+The new GSR comes with Volkswagen's new 2.0L turbo four cylinder, this time making an extra 10 horsepower for a total of 210 hp.

 R-Line

-Volkswagen has started production of a new R-Line Beetle.
-This new, limited edition trim level comes equipped with the new 210 hp gen3 turbo four, new front fascia and a metal dash plate finished off with 'R' badging all around.
-Along with increased performance, the new engine is expected to get about 8% greater fuel economy, or around 1–2 more miles per gallon.
-The engine will be fitted to all Volkswagens that currently use the gen2 2.0l turbo four.
+This limited edition trim level was equipped with the Gen 3 210 hp turbo four, a new front fascia and a metal dash plate finished off with 'R' badging all around.
+Along with increased performance, the engine was expected to get about 8% greater fuel economy, or around 1–2 more miles per gallon.
+The engine was fitted to all Volkswagens that were previously equipped with the Gen 1 2.0L turbo four.